 Mayo Clinic guidelines on Postpartum Depression

-Which of the following would be the BEST method the nurse would implement?
+Which of the following signs the nurse would find?